Travel to Ireland

 All passengers arriving into Ireland are required to have a negative / ‘not detected’ result from a pre-departure COVID-19 PCR test taken within 72 hours prior to arrival in Ireland.
 Passengers will be asked to present evidence of their negative/‘not detected’ result before boarding their airplane or ferry, and will be required to produce this evidence to Immigration Officers on arrival at points of entry to the State.
 Children aged six and under are exempt from this requirement.
 For further details on inward travel to Ireland, including COVID-19-related requirements and the limited exemptions in place, please see www.gov.ie and the HSE website.

 As part of a wide range of travel measures announced on 26 January 2021, and in light of the ongoing COVID-19 pandemic, the Department of Justice temporarily ceased accepting new visa/preclearance applications globally, with the exception of certain priority and emergency cases.
-As of 1 June, we are now accepting all long stay visa and preclearance applications.
+We have now resumed the acceptance of visa applications.

 We would draw your attention to the fact that COVID-19 restrictions are severely affecting visa processing times.
 Priority and emergency applications may take several weeks to be processed.
 Once a decision has been made on your application, you will be contacted directly.
 In order to ensure that resources can be used to best effect, we ask that you do not contact the Embassy to seek updates on your application.